-Concurrent with the consolidation of the single-family and multi-family rental properties, the Company's investments in Canadian multi-family developments are accounted for as follows: (i) proportionate consolidation for joint operations in accordance with IFRS 11, Joint Arrangements ("IFRS 11"); and (ii) equity accounting for associates and joint ventures under IAS 28, Investments in Associates and Joint Ventures ("IAS 28").
+Concurrent with the consolidation of the single-family and multi-family rental properties, the Company's investments in Canadian multi-family developments are accounted for as follows: (i) proportionate consolidation for joint operations in accordance with IFRS 11, Joint Arrangements ("IFRS 11") for the period between January 1, 2020 and June 22, 2020, during which time the Company owned 50% and 25% interests in The James and The Shops of Summerhill, respectively; and (ii) equity accounting for associates and joint ventures under IAS 28, Investments in Associates and Joint Ventures ("IAS 28").
 The Company's legacy investments in for-sale housing in the U.S. will continue to be accounted for as portfolio investments (financial assets) measured at FVTPL in accordance with IFRS 9, Financial Instruments ("IFRS 9").